beatrizpenalva/ada-social-network/README.md

 :mag_right: **User experience**

-We use part of the [Desing Sprint](https://www.youtube.com/watch?v=aWQUSiOZ0x8&feature=emb_title) method to develop the product, we imagine our proto personas and made the validation by making individuals interviews, then set our user stories, definition of done, and acceptance criteria. :octocat::dancers:
+We use part of the [Desing Sprint](https://www.youtube.com/watch?v=aWQUSiOZ0x8&feature=emb_title) method to develop the product, we imagine our proto personas and made the validation by making individuals interviews, then set our user stories, definition of done, and acceptance criteria. :dancers:

 ![personas](./src/img/personas.svg)